Time to Orgasm: How long should sex last?

 Our findings suggest a significant portion of men felt they reached orgasm too quickly to please their partners.
 But our results also suggest many positive possibilities: Men typically make an effort to delay ejaculation or continue the sexual encounter in deference to a partner's pleasure, often with success so that both parties feel satisfied at the end.
 Additionally, other forms of intimacy, such as foreplay, can deliver great enjoyment and eliminate pressure on penetrative sex alone.
 With communication and experimentation, partners can navigate the challenges of differing orgasm timing together.
 As with any sexual matter, don't let anxiety stand in the way of passion and satisfaction.

 Nor should the fear of judgement prevent you from taking control of your sexual health.
+Our professional team of licensed doctors will help you with your sexual problems through discreet online treatment with services ranging from premature ejaculation and erectile dysfunction in men to hormonal contraception in women.
 With swift and discreet diagnosis performed entirely online, ZAVA offers the ideal mix of privacy and convenience.
 Plus, with speedy delivery, you can skip the trip to the pharmacist.
 Get the support and treatment you deserve today.

 We collected responses from 1,024 sexually active European and American men and women from Amazon's Mechanical Turk and Clickworker.
 Forty-one percent of participants were women, and 59 percent were men.
 Participants ranged in age from 17 to 75, with a mean age of 36.
 Participants were excluded if they were clearly not paying attention (e.g., failed attention check question or entered obviously inconsistent data).